 NAN Deputy Grand Chief Terry Waboose applauded the passing of the motion named after Shannen.

-The vote for the motion came just weeks after Shannen’s Dream spokesperson Chelsea Edwards, a 16-year-old from Attawapiskat, was among six First Nations youth ambassadors who spoke to the United Nations Committee on the Rights of the Child on Feb.
-6 about the inequalities facing Aboriginal youth in Canada.
+The vote for the motion came just weeks after Shannen’s Dream spokesperson Chelsea Edwards, a 16-year-old from Attawapiskat, and five First Nations youth ambassadors spoke to the United Nations Committee on the Rights of the Child about the inequalities facing Aboriginal youth in Canada.